Distribute a Windows 10 app from an AWS web service

 To get the app package reference, upload the app package first and copy the app package URL.
 Edit the html web page to reflect the correct app package path.
 See the code example for more details.

-Select the uploaded app package file to get the reference link to the app package, it should be similar to this example.
+Select the uploaded app package file to get the reference link to the app package.

 Copy the link to the app package and add the reference in your web page.

 <html> <head> <meta charset="utf-8" /> <title> Install My Sample App</title> </head> <body> <a href="ms-appinstaller:?source=https://s3-us-west-2.amazonaws.com/appinstaller-aws-demo/MySampleApp.msixbundle"> Install My Sample App</a> </body> </html>

 Upload the html file to your Amazon S3 bucket.
 Remember to set the permissions to allow read and write access.